-- Drunk or Drugged Driving – This type of common 2nd offense DUI charge happens when a police officer has a reason to believe that a driver’s ability to operate their motor vehicle was affected by the person being under the influence of alcohol, drugs, weed/pot, or even prescribed legal medicine.
+- Drunk or Drugged Driving – This type of common 2nd offender charge happens when a police officer has a reason to believe that a driver’s ability to operate their motor vehicle was affected by the person being under the influence of alcohol, drugs, weed/pot, or even prescribed legal medicine.
 The officer’s assumption is typically because of their observations of a driver such as erratic driving, slurring words or speech, not being able to walk in a straight line or keep balance feet, red or bloodshot eyes, etc.

 - Failing a Breath or Blood Test – It is likely the most frequent of examples, when a driver is charged for a repeat DUI or DWI offense when the person takes a Breathalyzer or blood test and fails by having a blood alcohol content level reading higher than the .08 BAC legal limit which is the alcohol law in every state.
-Therefore when an already convicted driver is charged for a second-time DUI, it can sometimes even be considered a felony offense depending on what the arrest circumstance are that took place.
+Therefore when an already convicted driver is charged for another incident, it can sometimes even be considered a felony offense depending on what the arrest circumstance are that took place.

-- Test Refusal or Not Providing a Breath or Blood sample – A DUI test refusal is not uncommon when a driver gets charged with a second-time offense.
+- Test Refusal or Not Providing a Breath or Blood sample – A test refusal is not uncommon when a driver gets charged for a second-time around.
 This charge will happen to a person soon after being pulled over at the roadside by a police officer, or later on at the police station after the arrest took place.
 The police will issue a test refusal offense when a driver either has completely refused to take either the blood or Breathalyzer test, or does not blow hard enough to register a proper test sample on the breath testing machine.

-2nd DUI Defense Strategies
+Strategies for a 2nd DUI Charge Defense

-No matter if this is your 2nd DUI arrest, or how many DUI/DWI convictions you may have in your past, you are still entitled to legal protection to vigorously defend your rights and seek results that are most favorable.
-We are here as your online guidance to help get you started in the right direction before you begin spending any money on defense of your case.
+No matter if this is for a 2nd driving under the influence arrest, or how many other convictions a person may have in their past, a driver is still entitled to legal protection to vigorously defend their rights and seek results that are most favorable to beat the case in court.
+We are here as a driver’s online guidance to help get started in the right direction before a person begins spending any money on defense of the case.